react-cosmos/react-cosmos/CONTRIBUTING.md

 ### webpack

-`react-cosmos-webpack` extends the user's webpack config or fallbacks to a default config with Babel and CSS loaders.
+The `react-cosmos` CLI extends the user's webpack config or fallbacks to a default config, which automatically detects and includes the user's Babel and CSS loaders.

 The entry file of the resulting webpack config mounts `RemoteLoader`, together with all the user components, fixtures and proxies. **The component and fixture paths are injected statically in the Loader bundle** via [module-loader.js](packages/react-cosmos-webpack/src/module-loader.js)—a custom webpack loader.